port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/jira.md

 ### Prerequisites

-Use the python script to injest historical issues into port
+Use the python script to ingest historical issues into port

 <details>
 <summary>Jira Python script for historical issues</summary>